-Greetings and welcome to the 2017-18 academic year in the ISS Middle School.
+Greetings and welcome to the 2019-20 academic year.

-It is a wonderful honour to be a part of the ISS learning community and I look forward to meeting each and every one of you.
+It is an honour to be a part of the ISS learning community and I look forward to meeting each and every one of you.

 Here, in the Paterson Campus we have a wonderful mix of educational opportunity, history, and inclusive learning and all at the doorstep of the heart of Singapore!